Bank Swallow

 Identification

 This species is Manitoba’s smallest swallow, between the size of a sparrow and a robin.
 The bank swallow has grey to brown upperparts (back and back of head) and a more lightly coloured breast with an obvious dark band.
 In flight, the bank swallow is observed to have an erratic flight pattern.
-The bank swallow may be misidentified for another SAR, the chimney swift, but has broader, short wings and lacks the stubby tail.
-The two SAR also have different nesting preferences to which the names of each species is attributed.
+The bank swallow may be misidentified for another species at risk, the chimney swift, but has broader, short wings and lacks the stubby tail.
+The two species also have different nesting preferences to which the names of each species is attributed.

 Habitat